 PLEASE NOTE: This information includes only loans certified by PLU for attendance at PLU and does NOT include any Federal Direct Parent PLUS loans.
 Estimated monthly payments and total loan payoff for federal student loan programs assume the standard 10 year repayment term.
 These are estimates only and not meant as a guarantee or promise of actual projected amounts.

-Federal Unsubsidized Direct Loan: Aggregate loan maximum varies by student type: $31,000 for dependent undergraduates minus any subsidized Direct Loans borrowed; $57,500 for independent undergraduates and dependent students whose parents have been denied the Federal Direct Parent PLUS Loan, minus any subsidized Direct Loans borrowed; $138,500 for graduate students, minus any Direct Loans borrowed as an undergraduate student.
+Federal Direct Loan: Aggregate loan maximum varies by student type: $31,000 for dependent undergraduates; $57,500 for independent undergraduates and dependent students whose parents have been denied the Federal Direct Parent PLUS Loan; $138,500 for graduate students, minus any Direct Loans borrowed as an undergraduate student.

 Federal Perkins Loan: This federal loan program was discontinued as of the 2017-18 academic year so % of aggregate loan and maximum aggregate borrowing limits do not apply.

 Private/Alternative Loans: Figures for private/alternative loans reflect an average monthly payment and cost of borrowing, based on an average interest rate of 6% and does not reflect your actual costs.
 Your own monthly payment amount, total payoff amount and aggregate maximum borrowing limit will vary by lender.

 Eligibility: For the federal loan programs listed above, students are required to submit the Free Application for Federal Student Aid (FAFSA).
 A credit history is not required.
 Applying for private/alternative loans are generally made on the loan provider’s website and require a credit worthy applicant or co-signer/endorser.